bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 So in order to retrieve Albert's gift list, we simply go to the route `/api/gift-lists/albert`.
 Neat, right?

 ## So, how do I deploy this?
 Well, I promised you that the API could be deployed with one single command.
 And that's totally true, just stay in your project's root and run the command `now` in the terminal.
 Now will spin up a server for you and provide free automatic SSL with zero configuration.
-After around 30 seconds, you will receive a url like this `https://gift-lists.username.now.sh/` and your API is accesible through it.
+After some seconds, you will receive a live URL like this `https://gift-lists.username.now.sh/` and Santa's API is ready to go.

+Made some changes or added more endpoints?
+Just run `now` again and the URL point to the latest changes.

 ## What about local development?
 Also one command, in your project's root, run `now dev` to get a local environment.